 To improve battery life, keep the OS and BIOS updated, and remember that the display consumes a lot of the battery life.
 Dim the screen to improve battery longevity.
 For batteries not charging properly see the steps below.

-Why Is My Lenovo Laptop Plugged In But Not Charging?
+Why Is My Lenovo Battery Not Charging?

 A Lenovo laptop not charging that is plugged in can be caused by several issues.
 See the five steps below to fix a Lenovo battery not charging issue.

-5 Steps To Fix Lenovo laptop Battery Not Charging
+5 Steps To Fix Lenovo Laptop Battery Not Charging

 1. Shut down and remove the battery: